sveltejs/svelte/site/content/blog/2022-01-01-whats-new-in-svelte-january-2022.md

 - Svelte Language Tools has introduced support for the then/catch shorthands from Svelte 3.41 and TypeScript's "go to" functionality ([105.8.0 and later](https://github.com/sveltejs/language-tools/releases/tag/extensions-105.8.0))
 - After the [update to Vite 2.7](https://github.com/sveltejs/kit/pull/3018), SvelteKit users are [reporting significant performance improvements](https://www.reddit.com/r/sveltejs/comments/rljhfc/sveltekit_massive_compiler_improvement_by/)
 - `@sveltejs/adapter-static` for SvelteKit now has a `precompress` option to make brotli compression of assets and pages easier to do out of the box ([#3079](https://github.com/sveltejs/kit/pull/3079))
-- Concurrency mode in SvelteKit will now render pages in parallel ([#3120](https://github.com/sveltejs/kit/pull/3120)).
+- Concurrency mode in SvelteKit will now prerender pages in parallel ([#3120](https://github.com/sveltejs/kit/pull/3120)).
 It is enabled by default in `1.0.0-next.205` and later
 - The Svelte REPL got a nice upgrade as well - letting you delete saved REPLs.
 Try it out by logging in at [svelte.dev/apps](https://svelte.dev/apps)

 ---